 Operating transfers between funds of the District are used to (1) move revenues from the fund that statute or budget requires to collect them to the fund that the statute or budget requires to expend them, (2) move receipts restricted to debt service from the funds collecting the receipts to the debt service fund as debt service payments become due, and (3) use restricted revenues collected in the General Fund to finance various programs accounted for in other funds in accordance with budgetary authorizations.
 Operating transfers within the funds of the District have been eliminated in the consolidation process.
 Transfers between the primary government and the fiduciary funds are not eliminated in the consolidation process.
-During the 2015 fiscal year the amount transferred to the primary government from the fiduciary fund amounted to \$189,129.
-The amounts transferred to the fiduciary funds from the primary government from the fiduciary fund amounted to \$189,780.
-The amounts transferred to the fiduciary funds from the primary government from the fiduciary fund amounted to \$189,955.
+During the 2016 fiscal year the amount transferred to the fiduciary funds from the primary government were \$5,700,359.
+During the 2015 fiscal year the amount transferred to the fiduciary funds from the primary government from the fiduciary fund amounted to \$189,129.
+The amounts transferred to the fiduciary funds from the primary government were \$6,753,819.